disguise-one/python-plugin/README.md

 A Python library for creating and managing plugins for Disguise Designer.
 This library provides:
 - DNS-SD service publishing for plugin discovery
 - Remote Python execution on Designer instances
-- Multiple execution patterns (Client SDK, Function SDK)
+- Multiple execution patterns (Client API, Functional API)

 ## Installation